Carlos Mencia

-Ned Arnel Holness (born October 22, 1967) known professionally as Carlos Mencía, is a Honduran-American comedian, writer, and actor.
+Ned Arnel Mencia (born October 22, 1967) known professionally as Carlos Mencía, is a Honduran-American comedian, writer, and actor.
 His style of comedy is often political and involves issues of race relations, Latin American culture, criminal justice, and social class.
 From 2005 to 2008, he hosted the Comedy Central show Mind of Mencia.
 Around the time of the show's cancellation, several comedians accused Mencía of plagiarism and stealing jokes.

 Early life

 Ned Arnel Holness was born in San Pedro Sula, Honduras on October 22, 1967, to Honduran parents Magdelena Mencia and Roberto Holness.
 He has 16 older siblings and one younger sibling.
 At the time of his birth, his mother was engaged in a domestic dispute with his father, and she subsequently refused to give Mencía his biological father's surname.
 Out of respect for his father, he later began using the Holness surname anyway, and did so until the age of 18.
 He moved to the U.S. as a child and was raised Catholic in East Los Angeles by his aunt Consuelo and uncle Pablo Mencía.
 By his own admission, staying out of trouble was difficult while growing up, but his family helped him excel in school and stay out of gangs.
 He dealt drugs and robbed a house when he was 19 years old.
 He attended Garfield High School in Los Angeles County, and later majored in electrical engineering at California State University, Los Angeles; however, he dropped out to pursue a career in comedy after a successful performance at an open mic night at The Laugh Factory.
 In 1988, at the suggestion of the Comedy Store owner Mitzi Shore, he began using the first name "Carlos" to appeal to Mexican audiences.